AnansiOmega/Hitch/README.md

 ![login](app/assets/images/screenshot2.png)

 **3. After that the navigation is mostly intuitive**
-* **Notice that the Hitch logo is clickable and opperates as an intuitive navigation button**
+* **Notice that the Hitch logo is clickable and opperates as an inteligent navigation button**

 ![logo](app/assets/images/screenshot3.png)